SummaryRead the full fact sheet

 Treatment can do much to relieve, or even eliminate, the symptoms of psychosis.
 Treatments include:

-- medication – certain medications help the brain to restore its normal chemical balance
+- medication – certain medications such as anti-psychotics help the brain to restore its normal chemical balance

-- community support programs – ongoing support is needed to help a person with psychosis to keep living independently in the community.
-Support may include help with accommodation, finding suitable work, and assistance with the development of social and personal skills
+- community support programs – ongoing support may be needed to help a person experiencing psychosis to live independently in the community.
+Support may include help with accommodation, finding suitable work, and the development of social and personal skills